 Acts 9 tells the story of the conversion of the Apostle Paul.
 His early name was Saul and he was a persecutor of Christians.
 Yet, in this passage, he becomes Paul, the greatest missionary and evangelist the world has ever known.
 He was changed by the grace of God, so much so, he even changed his name!
 There are five markings of this man made new, found in Acts 9:17-22.

-First, Saul had a new Lord.
 The first question Saul asked when confronted by Jesus on the road to Damascus was, “Lord, what would you have me do?”
 Jesus had become his Lord; immediately, he was under new management.
 The Bible calls Jesus, Lord 433 times.
-And Adrian Rogers says, “You cannot have what He gives, salvation, unless you receive what He is, and that is Lord.”
+And Adrian Rogers says, “You cannot have what He gives, salvation unless you receive what He is, and that is Lord.”

-Finally, Paul had a new labor.
 Saul’s mission was to destroy the church.
 Paul’s mission was to build the church.
-The markings of a new life in Christ is that he shares it with others.
+The marking of a new life in Christ is that he shares it with others.

 And what God did for Saul, God wants to do for us, all.